Fun Facts About Mars

 Mars faces some big storms each year but once every 3 years, a monstrous planet-sized storm rises up.
 This one can cover the entire Martian surface with dust and even block out the Sun!
 That’s precisely why they are named global dust storms.

 One such global storm disabled NASA’s Opportunity rover and put it to sleep forever.
-But the storm is not as harmful as the dust, that worries us.
+But the storm is not as harmful as the dust, which worries us.
 Wind speeds in global dust storms only reach 60 miles per hour, that’s half of the average hurricane currents on Earth.

 These storms are caused by the difference in air temperature between the surface and at heights.
 As the surface gets heated, it causes warm air currents to rise up carrying intense soil particles.